lohnn/ad_ios_prod_error_test/README.md

 Steps to reproduce:

+First make sure you run flutter version 3.22.0 or higher. (older versions will not break)

 1. Run `flutter pub get`
 2. Replace the key in the `app_key.dart` file with a valid key
 3. Run `pod install` in the `ios` folder